cswclui/katacoda-scenarios-1/msdb-004/step03.md

 ## Summary

 This lesson gave you a sense of how the code is organized to support CQRS using an event-driven architecture.
-You saw that the `WriteDataManager` added data to the `write` data source directly, but also sent a message to the `OnNewOrder` topic on the message broker.
-Sending the message informed interested parties that a new `Order` was added to the microservice.
-The `read` data source is subscribed to the topic `OnNewOrder` and thus is implicitly interested in the message.
-Thus, when the `ReadDataManager` received the message, it added the new `Order` information to the MongoDB document database that is encapsulated within the `ReadDataManager`.
+You saw that the `Mediator` class worked with the `WriteDataManager` to add data to the `write` data source directly.
+Also, `Mediator` sent a message to the `OnNewOrder` topic on the message broker.
+Sending the message informed interested parties that a new `Order` is added to the microservice.
+The `read` data source is subscribed to the topic `OnNewOrder` and thus, is implicitly interested in the message.
+When the `ReadDataManager` received the message, it added the new `Order` information to the MongoDB document database that is the backing service that is encapsulated within the `ReadDataManager`.

 This is essentially how an event-driven approach to data management works.
-But, there is still an outstand issue.
-The `ReadDataManager` is loosely coupled to the `Mediator`, but the `WriteDataManager` is not.
-We'll take a look at the implications in the last lesson in this scenario.
-But in the next lesson you'll look at the actual data sources involved in the pattern.
+In the next lesson you'll look at the actual data sources involved in the pattern.

 ---